touchlab/Kermit/README.md

 Add `releaseBuild=false` to `gradle.properties`, then pass in an override when building a release version.

-Note: the log stripper is new and configuration is likely to change in the near future.
+Note: Chisel is new and configuration is likely to change in the near future.

 ### OSLogLogger